People

 Emil Sporre

 I joined the group during the Spring of 2020 for my MSc thesis degree project.
-After graduation, I stayed with the group to keep working on the project – interaction proteomics in autotrophic bacteria.
+After graduation, I stayed with the group to work on interaction proteomics in autotrophic bacteria.
 The focus of the project is to explore post-translational regulation of carbon fixation in multiple bacteria to enable a future increase in carbon flux through the cycle.
-I am also eager and curious to explore other topics, and develop both wet and dry lab skills.
+I am also eager and curious to explore other topics, and develop both wet and dry lab skills, in particular mass-spectrometry based proteomics.

 Anna Karlsson